xuelinglow/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When missing read/write permissions**, the application may not work.
+Ensure that read/write permissions are enabled for CLInic.

 --------------------------------------------------------------------------------------------------------------------